PatrickLouys/no-framework-tutorial/05-router.md

 ];
 ```

-Now let's rewrite the route collection part to use the `Routes.php` file.
+Now let's rewrite the route dispatcher part to use the `Routes.php` file.

 ```php
 $routeDefinitionCallback = function (\FastRoute\RouteCollector $r) {